HarshitKhurana/Dividcoin/README.md

 ### UseCase

-- The intent of this contract is to payout dividends to it's board of directors (A hypothetical set of people).
+- The intent of this contract is to payout dividends to it's investors (A hypothetical set of people).
   - This can be further generalised to all the shareholders in an organisation.
-- The Profit made by an organisation can be transferred to this Contract account & will further be paid out as dividends to board members.
+- The Profit made by an organisation can be transferred to this Contract account & will further be paid out as dividends to all investors.

 ### Functionalities